sedgwick-docs/Corp.Api.DocMan.Lib/README.md

 ### API Versioning

 The API uses `Asp.Versioning.Mvc` with the default version set to `1.0`.
-All Refit routes in this library are hardcoded to `/api/v1/...`.
+The Refit route attributes in this library use relative paths (e.g., `/Folder/GetAll`).
+The `/api/v1` prefix is part of the base URL configured at client registration time.
 If a `v2` is introduced in the future, a corresponding update to this library will be required.

 ## Source Repository